z9xt/genesis_devtools/README.md

 # Install

-To install the `genesis-dev-tools` package, follow these steps:
+To install the `genesis-devtools` package, follow these steps:

 1. Clone the repository:
     ```sh